How do I set up an AirBnB listing?

-1. Create Your AirBnB or Booking.com Account
+1. Create Your AirBnB.com or Booking.com Account

 To get started, go to airbnb.com or booking.com and sign up for an account.
 You’ll need to add a few basic details, including your full name, email address, phone number, and a clear photo of yourself.